quacksouls/lyf/doc/decide.md

 How many times do you find yourself unable to make up your mind about something?
 JavaScript provides various ways to help you construct a program that branches into several paths, depending on whichever choice you make.
-The techniques are not guaranteed to cure you of indecision, but at least makes it seem like your program knows when to be resolute.
+The techniques are not guaranteed to cure you of indecision, but at least make it seem like your program knows when to be resolute.

 ### `if` statement